AtsukoCoffey/healthy-food-club/README.md

 I would like to give great thanks to my mentor Alan Bushell and cover session's mentor Chris Quinn for their exellent advice and support.
 Also my cohort facilitator Amy Richardson for all the support and assistance.

-And great thanks to my family for proofreading and checking the website.
+And great thanks to my family Sean Coffey and Dean Coffey for all the support.